What are the rules of padel?

 Avoid rule violations

-If you want to play padel, you should know the most important padel rules, not only to score points according to the rules, but also to be able to play tactically.
-From the correct serve and the way to play with the wall, with a little understanding of the rules, you can get off to a smooth start.
-Whether in doubles or singles, on the leisure court or at a tournament, if you know what is allowed, you will not only play more safely, but also more successfully.
+The rules are important to score points, but also to be able to play tactically.
+From the right serving technique to the correct way to use the wall in the game, with a little understanding of the rules, you can get off to a smooth start.
+Whether in doubles or singles, for a friendly game or at a tournament, if you know what is allowed, you will not only play more safely, but will also enjoy the sport more.
 So, racket in hand, rules in mind get ready for your next padel match!

 Frequently asked questions about the padel rules